 Mt = Million tonnes. (a) Includes mainly Vietnam, Indonesia, Singapore, Hong Kong (SAR of China), Malaysia and India.
-Excludes China, Japan, South Korea and Taiwan Source: Based on data from ABS 5368.0 International Trade in Goods and Services, Australia (Monthly)
+Excludes China, Japan, South Korea and Taiwan.
+Source: Based on data from ABS 5368.0 International Trade in Goods and Services, Australia (Monthly).

-- Western Australia is the largest iron ore supplier in the world, accounting for 38% of global supply in 2022, followed by Brazil (17%). - China (12%), India (10%) and Russia (4%) are major global iron ore suppliers, but retain most of their iron ore for domestic steel manufacturing. - In 2022, iron ore supply from: - Western Australia fell 1% to 908 million tonnes - Brazil fell 4% to 399 million tonnes - China fell 5% to 278 million tonnes - India rose 0.1% to 247 million tonnes - Russia fell 9% to 103 million tonnes - Ukraine fell 45% to 45 million tonnes - Western Australia's iron ore supply increased by 396 million tonnes between 2012 and 2022, which was greater than the increase in global iron ore supply over this period as supply fell from China and other countries. - Asia accounted for 79% of global iron ore demand in 2022.
-Among Asian countries, China (60%), India (9%), Japan (4%) and South Korea (3%) had the largest shares of global iron ore demand. - In 2022, Asia's iron ore demand fell 2% to 1,761 million tonnes.
-Within Asia, iron ore demand from: - China fell 1% to 1,331 million tonnes - Japan, South Korea and Taiwan combined fell 8% to 186 million tonnes - Rest of Asia rose 1% to 244 million tonnes. - Wood Mackenzie forecasts Asia's iron ore demand will fall by 207 million tonnes between 2022 and 2050, with the forecast decrease in demand over this period from China (down 556 million tonnes) and Japan, South Korea and Taiwan combined (down 34 million tonnes) more than offsetting forecasted higher demand from the rest of Asia (up 383 million tonnes). - Western Australia's iron ore industry has established long-term trade relationships across Asia.
-In 2022, Western Australia accounted for the majority of iron ore imported by China (68%), Japan (53%) and South Korea (63%). - In 2022, China imported 83% of the iron ore it consumed and accounted for 84% of Western Australia's iron ore export volumes.
+- Western Australia's iron ore industry has established long-term trade relationships across Asia.
+In 2022, Western Australia accounted for the majority of iron ore imported by China (68%), Japan (53%) and South Korea (63%). - In 2022.
+China imported 83% of the iron ore it consumed and accounted for 84% of Western Australia's iron ore export volumes.
 The volume of the State's iron ore exports to China rose 3% to 736 million tonnes in 2022. - The volume of Western Australia's iron ore exports to Japan, South Korea and Taiwan combined fell 8% to 120 million tonnes in 2022 - The volume of Western Australia's iron ore exports to all other countries1 fell 5% to 17 million tonnes in 2022. - In February 2023, the value of Western Australia's iron ore exports to: - China fell 7.7% to \$8.6 billion - Japan, South Korea and Taiwan combined fell 28.3% to \$926 million - All other countries fell 50.8% to \$127 million.

-Western Australia's iron ore resources1
+Western Australia's iron ore resources

-1 Estimated as 86% of Australia's economic demonstrated iron ore resources taken from Geoscience Australia's Australia's Identified Mineral Resources 2021.
-2 US Geological Survey.
-Source: Based on data from ABS 5204.0 Australian System of National Accounts (Annual)
+&lt;sup>1 Estimated as 87% of Australia's economic demonstrated iron ore resources taken from Geoscience Australia's Australia's Identified Mineral Resources 2022.
+US Geological Survey.

+Source: Based on data from ABS 5204.0 Australian System of National Accounts (Annual).